Mithril Certificate Chain in depth

 MULTI_SIG(p,n)

-: Multi signature created to the messageH(MSG(p,n) || AVK(n-1))
+: Multi-signature created to the messageH(MSG(p,n) || AVK(n-1))

 GENESIS_SIG(MSG)

-: Genesis Signature, i.e. signature ofMSG
+: Genesis signature, the signature ofMSG

-with the Genesis Keys
+with the genesis keys

-The hash of a Certificate H(C(p,n))
+The hash of a certificate H(C(p,n))

 is computed as the concatenation (||